rayx0106/BCB546X-Fall2019_fasta-furious/McCarthy_AJ_Lindsay_JA_2013.md

 * we extract the identical regions by comparing the sequence with the following code ...

 ### Compare the genomes or contigs against the MSSA476 genome
-* We want to compare the genomes or contigs against the MSSA476 genome, that carries all 14 ssl genes, using the online Artemis comparison tool (WebACT, http://www.webact.org)
+* We want to compare the genomes or contigs against the MSSA476 genome, that carries all 14 ssl genes, using the online Artemis comparison tool (WebACT, http://www.webact.org).
+But unfortunately this link provided on the paper doesn't exist.
+And when we compare the sequence of the genomes or contigs against the MSSA476 genome. we cannot find the identical region.

 ### Aligning the sequence
 * Sequences of genes were subsequently aligned using the ClustalW alignment and then edited by hand.
 The MSSA476 genome possess all core variable genes studied and was therefore used as a reference genome to assign allelic variants